M66B/FairEmail/docs/FAQ-da-rDK.md

 If auto optimize in the receive settings is enabled, an account will automatically be switched to periodically checking for new messages when the email server:

-* Sender et '*Stadig her*' inden for 3 minutter
+* Says '*Still here*' within 3 minutes
-* E-mailserveren understøtter ikke push-beskeder
+* The email server does not support push messages
-* Keep-alive intervallet er kortere end 12 minutes
+* The keep-alive interval is lower than 12 minutes

 In addition, the trash and spam folders will be automatically set to checking for new messages after three successive [too many simultaneous connections](#user-content-faq23) errors.